Doctor in Counselling

 Davies, Margaret and Spong, Sheila (2008) Online Counselling: What do therapists think?
 Workshop at NCCR Annual Conference, Caerleon, November 22nd 2008.

 British Association for Counselling and Psychotherapy (registered; accredited)

 British Association for Behavioural and Cognitive Psychotherapy

 Public Engagement Activities and Esteem Indicators

-Sheila’s work in the setting up and operation of the Newport Community Counselling Service facilitates a closer co-operation between the University and the local community.
-As well as providing a service to local people, NCCS serves to export awareness and knowledge about counselling research into local agencies and other services by providing a clear model of evaluation and research, and by providing postgraduate students with experience of practical engagement with developing practice-based evidence.
-Key ideas from research developments at Newport are explored and enhanced within a the practice framework at NCCS.
+Sheila’s work in the setting up and operation of the Newport Community Counselling Service facilitated a closer co-operation between the University and the local community.
+As well as providing a service to local people, NCCS exported awareness and knowledge about counselling research into local agencies and other services by providing a clear model of evaluation and research, and by providing postgraduate students with experience of practical engagement with developing practice-based evidence.
+Key ideas from research developments at USW are explored and enhanced within this practice framework.
 Planned developments to the service will engage more widely with other local providers and facilitate their involvement as part of a new model of community based counselling research clinic.